kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 English: Communication and Network Security

-Underviser: Henrik Lund Kramshøj hlk@zencurity.com +45 2026 6000
+Teacher: Henrik Lund Kramshøj hlk@zencurity.com +45 2026 6000

-### Formål

-Elementet går ud på at forstå og håndtere netværkssikkerhedstrusler samt implementere og konfigurere udstyr til samme.

-Elementet omhandler forskellig sikkerhedsudstyr \(IDS\) til monitorering.
-Derudover vurdering af sikkerheden i et netværk, udarbejdelse af plan til at lukke eventuelle sårbarheder i netværket samt gennemgang af forskellige VPN teknologier.

-Undervisningsmateriale vil primært være engelsk, men undervisningen foregår på dansk.

-### Specificerede læringsmål:
+### Goals

-#### Viden

-Den studerende har viden om og forståelse for:

-* Netværkstrusler
-* Trådløs sikkerhed
-* Sikkerhed i TCP/IP
-* Adressering i de forskellige lag
-* Dybdegående kendskab til flere af de mest anvendte internet protokoller \(ssl\)
-* Hvilke enheder, der anvender hvilke protokoller
-* Forskellige sniffing strategier og teknikker
-* Netværk management \(overvågning/logning, snmp\)
-* Forskellige VPN setups
-* Gængse netværksenheder der bruges ifm. sikkerhed \(firewall, IDS/IPS, honeypot, DPI\).

-#### Færdigheder

-Den studerende kan:

-* Overvåge netværk samt netværkskomponenter, \(f.eks.
-IDS eller IPS, honeypot\)
-* Teste netværk for angreb rettet mod de mest anvendte protokoller
-* Identificere sårbarheder som et netværk kan have.

-#### Kompetencer

-Den studerende kan:

-* Håndtere udviklingsorienterede situationer herunder: designe, konstruere og implementere samt teste et sikkert netværk monitorere og administrere et netværks komponenter mht. it-sikkerhed
-* Udfærdige en rapport om de sårbarheder et netværk eventuelt skulle have \(red team report\)
-* Opsætte og konfigurere et IDS eller IPS.
-* kan håndtere relevante krypteringstiltag til sikring af netværkskommunikation
+The module is centered around network threats and implementing and configuring equipment in this area.

+Module includes different security equipment like IDS for monitoring.

+The evaluation of security in a network, developing plans for closing security vulnerabilities in the network and a review of various VPN technologies.

+Teaching material will primarily be English, but the teaching will be in Danish.

+See more about the course in the official curriculum.

-### Eksamensform:
+### Exam:

-Dato 9. april 2019
+Date April 9.
+2019

-### Lektioner
+### Teaching Methods:

-Undervisningsformer:

-* Tavleundervisning
+* Lecture lessons
-* Gruppeøvelser og cases, herunder praktiske øvelser med laptop
+* Group exercises and cases, including practical exercises with laptop

-Undervisningsdatoer: 05/02 2019, 07/02 2019, 12/02 2019, 14/02 2019, 19/02 2019, 21/02 2019, 26/02 2019, 28/02 2019, 05/03 2019, 07/03 2019, 12/03 2019, 14/03 2019, 19/03 2019, 21/03 2019, 26/03 2019
+Teaching dates: 05/02 2019, 07/02 2019, 12/02 2019, 14/02 2019, 19/02 2019, 21/02 2019, 26/02 2019, 28/02 2019, 05/03 2019, 07/03 2019, 12/03 2019, 14/03 2019, 19/03 2019, 21/03 2019, 26/03 2019

 ### Course reading list